New Zealand’s free trade agreement with the United Kingdom entered into force on 31 May 2023.

 - New Zealand’s Trade for All agenda is reflected throughout the FTA, including in a dedicated chapters on Trade and Gender supporting women’s economic empowerment, Māori Trade and Economic Cooperation, Trade and Development, Consumer Protection, and Small and Medium-Sized Enterprises; and advanced provisions on Environment (including climate change), Trade and Labour, and Anti-Corruption.

-- The FTA will preserve the right of governments to regulate in the public interest, including for the environment, education, health and wellbeing of New Zealanders.
+- The FTA preserves the right of governments to regulate in the public interest, including for the environment, education, health and wellbeing of New Zealanders.

 - There will be no Investor-State Dispute Settlement in this FTA.
 It has also been agreed that ISDS would not apply between New Zealand and the UK in CPTPP either, should the UK accede to that Agreement.

-You can find further information on the NZ-UK FTA outcomes in the National Interest Analysis here
+You can find further information on the NZ-UK FTA outcomes in the National Interest Analysis.